rest-for-physics/framework/doc/Chapters/2-installing-rest.md

 ### Trouble shooting

-#### go without git
+#### without git

-You can directly download the source code from the website and install REST.
-In this case the git functionality is disabled, and you cannot update/siwtch the version of REST.
+You can directly download the source code from the website and install REST, with the same command described [previously](#installing).
+Without git, you cannot see the version information on the welcome message.
+You cannot update or siwtch the version of REST either.

 At some point if you want to enable the git access, you can type the following commands:

 ```